microsoft/playwright/docs/src/locators.md

 <img width="112" alt="text John and Mary with buttons say hello and say goodbye beside their names" src="https://user-images.githubusercontent.com/13063165/201173459-4c560974-6712-48a6-8b6d-a636276f0dd3.png" />

 To take a screenshot of the row with "Mary" and "Say goodbye":
-1. create a locator for the list items
-1. filter by the text "Mary"
-1. filter by the button text "Say goodbye"
-1. take a screenshot

 ```js
 const rowLocator = page.getByRole('listitem');